 Salzburg is a very traditional city.
-Even though you see a lot of contemporary art in the streets.
-E.g. the’Gherkins’ created by the Austrian artist Erwin Wurm.
+Nevertheless, you see a lot of contemporary art in the streets.
+E.g. the “Gurken” (Gherkins) created by the Austrian artist Erwin Wurm.
 I like this piece of public art as the pickles seem to have some personality.

-The Wild Man Fountain (Wilder-Mann-Brunnen) exists since the beginning of the 17th century.
-His water basins helped to keep the fish fresh on different fish markets in Salzburg.
-Today the fountain stands near the Furtwänglerpark opposite the Great Festival Hall.
+The Wild Man Fountain (Wilder-Mann-Brunnen) has existed since the beginning of the 17th century.
+Its water basins kept the fish fresh on the fish markets.
+Today, the fountain stands on the Max Reinhardt Square opposite the Grand Festival Hall.
+[German]

 Finstergrün Castle rises high over Ramingstein.
 This is a place in Lungau, a region in the Austrian state of Salzburg.
 The first mention of the castle was in the 12th century.
-Today it houses a youth hostel.
+Today, it houses a youth hostel.
+[German]